swd12012/EE282/project/final_project_report.md

 sh /data/homezvol2/swdu/ee282/project/scripts/fastqc_dir.sh /data/homezvol2/swdu/ee282/project/data/rawdata/ /data/homezvol2/swdu/ee282/project/data/rawdata/
 ```

+The FASTQ quality score was good, with Phred scores above 28 for all of my files, with some over 32 for all reads.

+I created a `targets` file which annotated my .bam files with sample name, group, condition, etc.

 ##### Create GTF feature database

 I used the R package 'GenomicFeatures' (v1.42.1) to create a GTF SQLite database for use in downstream analysis: